David A. Jaffe: The Radiodrum and The Seven Wonders of the Ancient World

 Since 1990, Jaffe has written extensively for an electronic controller called the Radiodrum, developed by Bob Boie and Max Mathews as a three-dimensional mouse at Bell Labs in New Jersey.
-Jaffe has used the radiodrum in such works as the Seven Wonders of the Ancient World, which Joshua Kosman of the San Francisco Chronicle praised for the "resourceful intricacy and variety of Jaffe's writing."
-These works were developed in close collaboration with percussionist/composer Andrew Schloss.
-Jaffe and Schloss describe their approach in several articles, including The Computer-Extended Ensemble, published in Computer Music Journal in 1994.
+Jaffe uses the Radiodrum in such works as the Seven Wonders of the Ancient World, which Joshua Kosman of the San Francisco Chronicle praised for the "resourceful intricacy and variety of Jaffe's writing."
+Jaffe developed these works in close collaboration with percussionist/composer Andrew Schloss.
+Jaffe and Schloss describe their approach in several articles, including "The Computer-Extended Ensemble," published in Computer Music Journal in 1994.

-In Racing Against Time, for Radiodrum-controlled electronics, two saxophones, two violins, and a piano, Jaffe used the SynthCore sound engine to synthesize physical models of electric guitar, jet fly-by, and car engine effects.
-The system was designed at Staccato Systems, Inc., which was later branded as SoundMax after the acquisition of Staccato Systems by Analog Devices, Inc.
+In Racing Against Time, Jaffe used the Radiodrum-controlled electronics, two saxophones, two violins, and a piano.
+Jaffe used the SynthCore sound engine to synthesize physical models of electric guitar, jet fly-by, and car engine effects.
+Staccato Systems, Inc. designed the system, which became SoundMAX after the acquisition of Staccato Systems by Analog Devices, Inc.

-More of Jaffe's ventures with Schloss include their duo Wildlife, with Jeffe on the Zeta violin and Schloss on the radiodrum, and Underground Economy, an Afro-Cuban improvisational work using the radiodrum.
+More of Jaffe's ventures with Schloss include their duo Wildlife, with Jeffe on the Zeta violin and Schloss on the Radiodrum, and Underground Economy, an Afro-Cuban improvisational work using the Radiodrum.

-Jaffe has also worked with the Radio Baton (created by computer music pioneer Max Mathews, a close relative of the Radiodrum.
-It features in such works as Terra Non Firma, for four cellos and Radio Baton-conducted electronics, released on the CDs "Music for Radio Drum and Radio Baton" (Centaur Records) and "Music for Instruments and Electronics by David A. Jaffe" (Well-Tempered Productions).
+Jaffe also worked with the Radio Baton, a close relative of the Radiodrum, which was created by computer music pioneer Max Mathews.
+It features in such works as Terra Non-Firma, for four cellos and Radio Baton-conducted electronics, released on the CDs "Music for Radio Drum and Radio Baton" (Centaur Records) and "Music for Instruments and Electronics by David A. Jaffe" (Well-Tempered Productions).

-Most recently, he collaborated with Seattle sound artist/inventor Trimpin to create The Space Between Us, described below.